 Of course, this is a very simplified version of the process intended for users who are already comfortable working with GIMP and just need a point in the right direction.
 If you’re new to GIMP or if you want a more complete explanation of how to make a GIF in GIMP, read on!

-The Detailed Guide to Making A GIF In GIMP
+The Detailed Guide to Making an Animated GIF in GIMP

 Even if the general principle is pretty simple, any new project can be a bit confusing the first time you give it a try.
 Here’s a more detailed explanation of the steps involved in making a GIF in GIMP, along with a few handy tips for streamlining the process a bit.